 An external disaster recovery site is owned and operated by a third-party provider.
 External sites can be hot, warm or cold.

-A cloud recovery site is another option.
-An organization should consider site proximity, internal and external resources, operational risks, service-level agreements and cost when contracting with cloud providers to host their DR assets or outsourcing additional services.
+A cloud-based disaster recovery site is another option.
+An organization should consider site proximity, internal and external resources, operational risks, service-level agreements (SLAs) and cost when contracting with cloud providers to host their DR assets or outsourcing additional services.

 Disaster recovery tiers

-Another type of DR tiering involves assigning levels of importance to different types of data and applications and treating each tier differently based on the tolerance for data loss.
-This approach recognizes that some mission-critical functions may not be able to tolerate any data loss or downtime, while others can be offline for longer or have smaller sets of data restored.
+Another type of DR tiering involves assigning levels of importance to different types of data and applications, and treating each tier differently based on the tolerance for data loss.
+This approach recognizes that some mission-critical functions might not be able to tolerate any data loss or downtime, while others can be offline for longer or have smaller sets of data restored.

 Types of disaster recovery